flancian/garden/agora pkg chapter.md

   - Incomes are recurring donations for a set number of months.
 - Optional [[virality rule]]: the person receiving the income should elect to forward e.g. 10% of the sum received to someone less privileged than them.
   - The virality rule both pushes network growth and constructively exploits wealth inequality and asymmetry of information: an under-privileged person is closer in the world to a more severely under-privileged person than the initial donor, so can more efficiently allocate the resources.
 This also empowers under-privileged people to also make ethical decisions.

+## Market regulation
+A knowledge commons may be conducive to solving the issue of regulating markets, yielding a network of ethical marketsl

 # Technical specifications